Hejsil/zte/README.md

 # zte

-A terminal text editor written in Zig.
+A terminal text editor written in Zig (not maintained).
-I'll try to keep this project building with the latest version of zig, but I do not really indend to work much more on this.

 Things I remember about this editor:
 * I was playing around with immutable data structures, so the entire editor